Hello and welcome to the podcast of the Load Seaters episode 1272 for Monday the 13th of October 2025.

 Because the British native population is aging rapidly, whereas the Muslim population is extremely young.

-So the what he's suggesting here is that the future is theirs one way or another.
+So what he's suggesting here is that the future is theirs one way or another.

-And it doesn't really matter whether or not they're in uh high-paying jobs or their own benefits or whatever the case may be, because ultimately they the will of the state will already be sympathetic to them because the previous generations of Muslims have spent plenty of time infiltrating it and characterizing it for their own system.
+And it doesn't really matter whether or not they're in high-paying jobs or they're on benefits or whatever the case may be, because ultimately the will of the state will already be sympathetic to them because the previous generations of Muslims have spent plenty of time infiltrating it and characterizing it for their own system.

-And and it the important part is that this is part of a generational effort.
+And the important part is that this is part of a generational effort.

 This isn't accidental.